AhmedMaher309/GNC-language/README.md

     sudo apt install build-essential
     sudo apt-get install manpages-dev

-Navigate to the source directory and run the project using the following commands:
+Navigate to the source directory and run the makefile using the following commands:

-    flex lexer.l
+    make run

-    gcc lex.yy.c -lfl -o out
+To clean up the build artifacts run the following command:
-    ./out
+    make clean

 ## Features